-Effectiveness is about whether something works (does what it is supposed to do) or meets its objectives
+- Effectiveness tests whether something works (does what it is supposed to do) or meets its objectives

-Systematic review evidence on conducting evaluations of clinical librarian services, evaluations of health library services and evaluating training in health libraries may be useful when planning evaluations or work about effectiveness.
+- Systematic review evidence on conducting evaluations of clinical librarian services, evaluations of health library services and evaluating training in health libraries may be useful when planning evaluations or work about effectiveness

 - Within health care, systematic reviews summarise the effectiveness of interventions

 - Within library and knowledge services the use of systematic reviews is increasing